-As at 31 December 2022 and 2021, the Bank has been sued for compensation totalling approximately Baht 212 million and Baht 165 million, respectively.
+As at 31 December 2023 and 2022, the Bank has been sued for compensation totalling approximately Baht 193 million and Baht 212 million, respectively.
 Final judgements have not yet been reached in respect of these cases.
-The management of the Bank believes that no material loss to the financial statements will be incurred as a result of the mentioned lawsuits.
+The management of the Bank believes that no material loss will be incurred as a result of the mentioned lawsuits.
+The management has exercised judgments in assessing the possible loss to the Bank and recorded the amount under "Provisions" as presented in Note 3.19 to the financial statements.